hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

   If the walker likes to follow one step with another in the same direction, then steps will tend line up, even though there is no preferred direction.

-In all our random walks below, the walk is unbiased and uncorrelated to good approximation, and hence steps are unaligned.
+You can play with these conditions for a simple example in Exercise 12.
-You can explore these properties in detail for a simple example in Exercise 12.
+In all our random walks below, however, the walk is unbiased and uncorrelated to good approximation, and hence steps are unaligned.

 *Speed and diffusion.* If a random walker moves with speed $v$, an average step takes time
 $\tau = \ell/v$.
 After a total time $t$ has elapsed, the random walker